x0pherl/fb-library/docs/ball_socket.md

 ## Returns

 - `Part`: A ball socket part with label "Ball Socket".
-The socket has a cylindrical outer shell with height of 2 * ball_radius and radius of ball_radius + wall_thickness.
+The socket has a cylindrical outer shell with height of 2 * ball_radius - wall_thickness and radius of ball_radius + wall_thickness.
 Features include a hemispherical cavity, a flange at the top with filleted edges, and four radial flex cuts for ball retention.

 ## Design Features